3evv/roborockS7_mop_sensor/README.md

 - Green - ~~Don't know what it does, prob. better to leave it alone.~~

 ~~Use your preffered method of shorting the two connections.~~ Use resistor to fool the controller that the hall sensor is working properly.
-I suggest experimenting what combination of rezistances works for your board, since water damage makes things unpredictable, as I experienced myself.
+I suggest experimenting what combination of resistances works for your board, since water damage makes things unpredictable, as I experienced myself.
 Consider using a voltage divider - in my case it worked fine with only 1 resistor.
 (These are just symbolic colours, not the ones on the wire connecting to the module!)

 ## Photos of the module,
 ![board 2](https://github.com/3evv/roborockS7_mop_sensor/assets/26227520/5f33c0ca-ea53-4d74-9158-61d39c83c23f)